Reducing Racial Disparities

-Reductions in the number of Infant deaths throughout Cuyahoga County are being achieved.
-The information cited below is reflective of data gathered through July 10, 2020 and is provided by the Cuyahoga County Board of Health.
+While the overall number of infant deaths throughout Cuyahoga County is decreasing, there remains a high rate of inequity between the number of white and Black infant deaths, with Black infants dying at nearly four times the rate of white infants.
+FYC remains committed to reducing this inequity.
+The information cited below is reflective of data gathered through December 15, 2020 and is provided by the Cuyahoga County Board of Health.

-FYC has led and grown a community-wide network of nearly 500 participants and partners, including parents and prospective parents, individuals with a lived experience of infant loss, neighborhood initiatives, faith-based organizations, nonprofits, corporations, philanthropic organizations, health care providers, hospital systems, and government entities.
+FYC has led and grown a community-wide network of nearly 500 participants and partners, including parents and prospective parents, individuals with a lived experience of infant loss, neighborhood initiatives, faith-based, nonprofit, and philanthropic organizations, corporations, health care providers, hospital systems, and government entities.

 In November 2019 FYC sponsored, with the YWCA Greater Cleveland, “400 Years of Inequity: A Call to Action.”
 This national conference acknowledged the 400-year anniversary of slavery in this country and the specific, urgent action necessary to dismantle racism.
 Conference attendance exceeded 500, with several national experts presenting.
 As an outcome, strategies were executed to work with local government to declare racism a public health crisis.

 FYC was one of the first infant mortality collaboratives in Ohio to highlight structural racism as a key factor contributing to Black infant deaths.
 Since our initial efforts, strategies were executed which led to Cleveland City Council and Cuyahoga County passing resolutions declaring racism a public health crisis.
 Advisory Councils, at both city and county levels, have been formed, tasked with reviewing and providing recommendations to reduce racial disparities in areas ranging from health care to employment and transportation.